 This unique partnership is not only an exciting opportunity for transportation scholars, but is an invaluable benefit to national parks and their future.
 The partnership identifies innovative mobility solutions and promotes conservation education throughout the 398 NPS units.
 These solutions lead to improved visitor experiences, while preserving natural and cultural resources.

+To learn more about the Transportation Scholars program and read several success stories, visit the National Park Foundation web site.
 Today, the Transportation Scholars program is supported by the following partners:

 The National Park Foundation’s Transportation Scholars program provides parks with transportation professionals for six to 12 months who assist in developing alternative transportation systems to help parks reduce traffic, congestion and pollution while improving park visitor experiences.
 To learn more about the National Park Foundation Transportation Scholars program, click here.